-- you and your partner are living together as if you are a married couple or as if you are civil partners, and - neither you or your partner is living with a third person as if you are a married couple or as if you are civil partners, and - either your partner is financially dependent on you or you are both financially interdependent.
-This means that you rely on your joint income to support your standard of living - even if you don't contribute equally.
+- you must be able to marry or form a civil partnership with your partner and - you and your partner are living together as if you are a married couple or as if you are civil partners, and - neither you or your partner is living with a third person as if you are a married couple or as if you are civil partners, and - either your partner is financially dependent on you or you are both financially interdependent.
+This means that you rely on your joint income to support your standard of living even if you don't contribute equally.